-Continuing on to Graduate School is a big decision to make in your life.
-First, you should decide what it is that you want to continue your schooling for and where.
-Listed below are links to sites to help you figure out where you want to get your degree and where.
-Also stated is information that we feel is important to keep in mind when you are going through this process.
+Continuing on to graduate school is a big decision to make.
+First, you should decide what subjext you wish to study and where.
+Listed below are links to sites to help you figure out what you want to get your degree in and where.

-One thing that might turn you away from Graduate school is the financial aspect of it.
-Fortunately, there are many different sources which can make Graduate school more affordable.
-Loans, grants, scholarships, fellowships, assistantships, and tuition reimbursement make going to Graduate School a little more feasible.
+One thing that might turn you away from graduate school is the financial aspect.
+Fortunately, there are many different resources which can make graduate school more affordable.
+Loans, grants, scholarships, fellowships, assistantships and tuition reimbursement make graduate school affordable.

-If you are wanting to go on to Graduate school, it is important to be well prepared when you are in the process of applying.
-For a timetable which plans out and gives you more information about when to apply to Graduate school, view the Get Hired!
+If you want to go on to graduate school, it is important to be well prepared when you are applying to programs.
+For a timetable on when to apply to Graduate school, view the Get Hired!
 Guide.

 Another part of this process you will encounter is the personal statement section of your application.
 Your goal here is to write an authentic personal statement emphasizing your strengths, abilities and experiences with relevant examples to help you differentiate your qualifications.
-The Get Hired!
-Guide also has great tips and tricks on how to make your personal statement stand out.
+The Writing Center also has great tips and tricks on how to make your personal statement stand out.

 The purpose of a personal statement is to help the graduate program, in which you are applying to, gain insight into your academics, research, and career goals.
 It also provides you with the opportunity to discuss what sets you apart from other applicants and to highlight additional qualifications beyond grades and test scores.

 Essentially in this written essay, you are trying to “sell” yourself to a particular program by emphasizing your strengths, abilities, achievements and providing examples of relevant experiences.